GuerillaStudio/guerilla.studio/content/blog/2024-vanilla-list-state-and-whats-next/index.md

 ## A radical change or just life? 😁

-At the end of 2023 while I was stuck in bed during a tough recovery time.
-So to keep my mind busy on something else I started working on a new version of the website (funny considering [the context](https://tixie.name/logs/03-01-2021-11-21-am/) of the last revamp).
+At the end of 2023 I was stuck in bed during a tough recovery time.
+So to keep my mind busy on something else tan physical pain I started working on a new version of the website (funny considering [the context](https://tixie.name/logs/03-01-2021-11-21-am/) of the last revamp).

 I had in mind to improve the plugin addition and suggestion aspects, along with adding more complex features I think would be useful to have.

-And while I was at it upgrade the entire stack the website is based on.
-It was mainly including upgrading to the next major version of the builder ([Eleventy](https://www.11ty.dev/)) and using some of its—at the time, bleading edge features.
+And while I was at it also upgrade the entire stack the website is based on.
+It mainly includes upgrading to the next major version of the builder ([Eleventy](https://www.11ty.dev/)) and using some of its (at the time) bleading edge features.
 Changing completely the framework was also on the table.

 All that included re-organizing and sanitize how plugins were currently stored.\
 So It was making sense for me to keep the online version in a frozen state in the meantime to limit the amount of modifications I’ll have to do when merging that new version.

 **What could possibly go wrong ahahah**… \**sigh*\* 🙄

-Well, I finally got out from recovery but burnout catched me up, big time.
+Well, I finally got out from recovery but burnout catched me up, *big time*.

-So unfortunately all that work got completely stopped.
+So unfortunately all that work completely stopped.

 I’ve spent basically all 2023 and 2024 trying to make things work in my life with burnout and other health issues.